Hacker0x01/docs.hackerone.com/docs/programs/api-tokens.md

 ![api-token-3](./images/api-token-3.png)

 Once you've generated your API token, you'll receive a confirmation email stating that you’ve created a new API token.
 To learn more about the HackerOne API, check out our [API docs](https://api.hackerone.com/#introduction).

+*Note: h1 as a username prefix is locked and restricted to HackerOne employees only.
+This means that effective December 2022, HackerOne users will no longer be able to use h1 at the beginning of handles; this includes usernames, program handles, and API tokens.*